niccokunzmann/ics-query/README.md

 -c VEVENT   # only events
 -c VTODO    # only TODOs
 -c VJOURNAL # only journal entries
--c VEVENT -c VTODO # only events and journal entries
+-c VALARM   # only components with the calculated alarm -c VEVENT -c VTODO # only events and journal entries
 ```